kkhatoon1/m6_team-assignment-/README.md

 # oct 29 2024

 # this is a guessing program
-# user ask to give a randon number from 1 and 10
+# user ask to give a random number from 1 and 10
 # ask user to enter the guess
 # initialize users guess
 # add a loop funtion so the program doesnt end